balyhp/FDU-beamer-template/README.md

 ## How to use this template
 - Overleaf: You can upload the whole folder.zip to Overleaf and compile `main.tex` directly.
 Notice to choose Xelatex as compiler in Overleaf settings

-- Local LaTeX compilation: You can download the whole folder in zip and compile `main.tex` using `xelatex-biber-xelatex`.
+- Local LaTeX compilation: You can download the whole folder in zip and compile `main.tex` using `xelatex-biber-xelatex*2`.
 ## Configuration for LaTeX Workshop
 This beamer template use `xelatex-biber-xelatex` to compile.
 If you use Latex Workshop locally but don't have biber recipe, you can add the following recipe to your `settings.json`:
 ```